Combinators

 - Runkit

-allows for composition between a binary
+compose2 allows for composition between a binary function and

-function that maps the first
+two unary functions and returns a binary function that maps the first

-and the second with the second, passing
+argument with the first unary and the second with the second, passing

-the results to the given binary
+the results to the given binary and returning the result.

 - Source